james65535/h2k-Sessions/Coding/coding-week3.md

 ## Using Sprints to Manage Development Projects

-Scrum, and a number of other development processes, work in an interative, timeboxed fashion.
+Scrum, and a number of other development processes which take influence from Agile Principles, work in an interative, timeboxed fashion.
 A sprint is a block of time used to work on a project.
 A sprint will have a defined set of issues (a piece of work) to be done within this time.
 Issues may contain the following info:

 - The name of the issue
 - Issue priority according to project/product owner or stakeholders